graphql/graphql-spec/spec/Section 6 -- Execution.md

 ## Executing Operations

 The type system, as described in the “Type System” section of the spec, must provide a query root object type.
-If mutations are supported, it must also provide a mutation root object type.
+If mutations/subscriptions are supported, it must also provide a mutation/subscription root object type, respectively.

+### Query

 If the operation is a query, the result of the operation is the result of executing the query’s top level selection set with the query root object type.